Why Unattended Death Cleanup Shouldn’t Be Delayed

 Discovering an unattended death is a deeply traumatic event.

 In the aftermath of such a discovery, families and property owners face immense emotional distress.
-Amid the grief and shock, you must make practical decisions about the scene.
+Amid the grief and shock, practical decisions about the property and surrounding environment still need to be made.

 The Immediate Health Risks of Decomposition

-Immediate, professional intervention is necessary for safety, emotional well-being, and property preservation.
+Immediate action is often necessary for safety, emotional well-being, and property preservation.

 When a person passes away and nobody discovers them for some time, the natural process of decomposition begins.
-This process releases biological fluids and airborne pathogens into the environment.
+This process releases biological fluids, bacteria, and decomposition gases into the surrounding environment.

-These biohazards pose serious health risks to anyone who enters the space without proper protection.
+These biohazards can pose serious health risks to anyone who enters the space without proper protection.

 Exposure to Bloodborne Pathogens